Take a look at the structure of the LawCloud system.

 Whilst broadband nowadays is far more resilient and reliable than it used to be, you can’t avoid a digger going through the cable in the road whilst repair works are being done and you need to plan for a contingency, should this happen.

-There are a number of ways around this, the first of course being to check the guaranteed SLA with your internet service provider.
-Some have 1 hour response and 4 hour fix times but you may pay a premium for this level of service.
+There are a number of ways around this.
+The first of course being to check the guaranteed SLA with your internet service provider.
+Some have 1 hour response and 4 hour fix times.
+However, you may pay a premium for this level of service.

 You can also buy 2 internet lines and bond them through a “load balancing router”.
 This will give you a failover line so if one line is down, the other will automatically fail over.
 If each line is with a different provider, such as BT and Virgin, then if a provider experiences a fault that the other provider isn’t experiencing, you’ll have uninterrupted service.
 Both lines when fully operational will work together, extending bandwidth (or breadth) so you will be able to accommodate more users; however it won’t double the speed of your broadband, just the scope of it.
 You can run multiple lines into these load balancing routers very efficiently.

-It’s also worth having another backup such as wireless mobile to access another wireless Cloud or a dongle or MiFi device.
+It’s also worth having another backup.
+This can be as wireless mobile to access another wireless Cloud or a dongle or MiFi device.
 This will give you limited connectivity but nonetheless, you will be able to connect and carry on working.

 Failing that, you can always work from another location temporarily such as a branch office or even home if your working style lends itself to that.

-All in all and in our experience, broadband reliability is generally good and these contingencies are only required in really dire circumstances.
-It is also worth adding that there are less instances of broadband downtime than there are server disk or equipment failures and these local equipment disasters generally tend to take far longer to rectify and get you back up and running, especially as parts for older equipment become harder to source and that restore process for one of these local server disks is very time consuming as your data volume grows.
+All in all and in our experience, broadband reliability is generally good.
+These contingencies are only required in really dire circumstances.
+It is also worth adding that there are less instances of broadband downtime than there are server disk or equipment failures.
+Also, these local equipment disasters generally tend to take far longer to rectify.
+This is especially true as parts for older equipment become harder to source and that restore process for one of these local server disks is very time consuming as your data volume grows.

 If you have the cash to spare then you can get a dedicated line with an almost always on service level agreement but for small firms, this may be out of reach.

-Another technology now available is called EFM – Ethernet first mile – which gives better performance than standard ADSL broadband and comes with a better SLA and this is popular.
+Another technology now available is called EFM – Ethernet first mile.
+This gives better performance than standard ADSL broadband and comes with a better SLA and this is popular.
 There are also cable services which are worth considering.

 In our experience, unless you are in a very rural area with problematic broadband then connectivity shouldn’t be a reason to put you off Cloud as it generally works very well in 99% of cases.

-Microsoft Word – Macros in Microsoft Word may not function properly in some Word versions on the Cloud.
+In Microsoft Word macros may not function properly in some Word versions on the Cloud.
 Functionality is dependent on the version of Word that they were created in, the task that they are looking to achieve and whether they interoperate with any other applications on your network.
 As a rule, it is best to plan to re-record your macros on the Cloud rather than transferring them up.

 We will migrate all of your User Mailboxes & shared diaries to the Cloud.
 On completion of this migration stage, you will have complete and mobile access to your emails, diary and task list in Microsoft Outlook.
-You will also be able to switch off your local mail service, saving on maintenance costs, future upgrade costs, server load reduction and resource savings.
+You will also be able to switch off your local mail service.
+This will save on maintenance costs, future upgrade costs, server load reduction and resource savings.

 Mailboxes are hosted on LawCloud via Microsoft Online services otherwise known as Office 365.
 We will setup mailboxes for each of your named users who are subscribed to the service and configure their Cloud mailbox to include any email addresses, shared diaries and contacts.
 We can setup email aliases for mailboxes such as email@example.com or firstname.lastname@example.org or email@example.com all to a single mailbox.
-We will setup any mailbox rules that you specify such as forwarding all firstname.lastname@example.org to be forwarded to email@example.com.
+Any mailbox rules that you specify can be set up such as forwarding all firstname.lastname@example.org to be forwarded to email@example.com.

 Once your online hosted account is set up, we will agree a date with you to switch the mail flow from your current system to the LawCloud system and will give you access to this facility both via LawCloud and via WebMail through a browser.
 We will then export the data from each user’s own local Microsoft Outlook into the LawCloud hosted Microsoft Outlook.
 Depending on the number of users, size of your mailbox and the speed of your broadband, this can take some time (up to a few days), but once migrated, all mailbox information becomes available through LawCloud.
 You can then switch off your on-premise mail server and free up resource on your server.
 Spam filters and anti-virus are all taken care of on LawCloud, with all email being scanned on the Cloud.